torps/torps/README.md

   be created if it doesn't exist.

-    If --slim is provided (recommended), then the network state files will not use the stem classes and will be smaller and faster to process later.
+    If --slim is provided (recommended), then the network state files will not use the stem classes and will be smaller and faster to process during simulation.

     If the consensuses being processed start at the very beginning of a month, which is true assuming you just extract some monthly consensus archives as